-- 1 In Filter By, select a new column from the drop-down list. - 2 In Condition, select an operator.
-Depending on the operator you choose, one or two value fields appear. - 3 In Value, do one of the following: - Type a value. - Choose Select Values, then select a value from the list of values that appears. - Use the calendar tool to select a date. - Select No value to choose a Null value. - Choose Change Condition.
-Filters displays the modified condition. - 5 Choose Validate to verify the syntax of the modified condition.
+- 2 Filter appears.
+In Filter, Conditions displays the existing filter conditions.
+Select the condition to modify. - 3 In Filter By, select a new column from the drop-down list. - 4 In Condition, select an operator.
+Depending on the operator you choose, one or two value fields appear. - 5 In Value, do one of the following: - Type a value. - Choose Select Values, then select a value from the list of values that appears. - Use the calendar tool to select a date. - Select No value to choose a Null value. - 6 Choose Change Condition.
+Filters displays the modified condition. - 7 Choose Validate to verify the syntax of the modified condition.